AFC-AI2C-Cohort-04/coleman-code/docker_tutorial.md

 # ENTRYPOINT and CMD work together to create a single following command when container starts
 # /bin/bash -c "java -cp demo-1.0-SNAPSHOT-jar-with-dependencies.jar HelloWorld"

+# base directory path for image (not used in this example)
+# WORKDIR /app

+# copy can also be used to add files from host file system
+# COPY . .
 ```

 ---